SwedbankPay/swedbankpay.github.io/index.md

 {% assign archived_repositories = site.github.public_repositories | where: 'archived', true %}
 {% assign excluded = page.legacy | concat: page.libraries | concat: page.active_modules %}

+Here you will find PayEx' open source repositories.
+They should all be written according to [PayEx Open Source Development Guidelines][1].

 ## Modules

 Actively maintained modules, plugins and extensions for web shop platforms such as WooCommerce and Magento.